UTDNebula/jupiter/README.md

 #### Environment Variables

 This project uses [NextAuth](https://next-auth.js.org/) for authentication.
-In order to use NextAuth with OAuth providers, you will need to create a Client ID and Client Secret for [Google](https://next-auth.js.org/providers/google) and [Discord](https://next-auth.js.org/providers/discord) respectively.
+NextAuth, with their built-in [providers](https://next-auth.js.org/providers/), makes it easy for users to use preexisting logins.
+Currently, we are using Discord and Google as OAuth Providers, so you will need to create a Client ID and Client Secret for [Google](https://next-auth.js.org/providers/google) and [Discord](https://next-auth.js.org/providers/discord) respectively (or remove the providers if you'd like).

 Once you have your Client ID and Client Secrets, add them to your `.env` file.